 In practice KOH may also be added in the case of an AEM electrolyser, but is in principle not required for an electrolyser to function \cite{Muh25}.
-We denote by $c_i$ the concentration of the $i$-th particle species where $c_i(t,x)$ is a function of time $t$ and position $x$.
-If in addition $N_i$ is the $i$-th species particle flux and $g_i$ denotes the source of the $i$-th particle, then it follows from mass conversation, also known as Fick's second law, that
+We denote the concentration of the $i$-th particle species by $c_i$, where $c_i(t,x)$ is a function of time $t$ and position $x$.
+Let $N_i$ denote the $i$-th species particle flux and $g_i$ denote the source of the $i$-th particle.
+By mass conservation, also known as Fick's second law, it follows that